Chinese people in Sri Lanka: Recent waves of migration

 Independent migrants of Chinese origin began arriving after the late 1920s.
 They came down by sea or overland almost all the way via British Raj India.
 Many settled at Hultsdorf; from there, they spread out to other towns including Maradana, Wellawatte and Negombo.
 Many of these migrants had not really intended to settle on the island, but simply to make money and return home.
 However, with the outbreak and intensification of the WW2, and following it Communist victory, these migrants ended up staying in Ceylon far longer than they had intended, and made it their home.
 The Sri Lankan Chinese community once numbered in the thousands; however, beginning from the 1960s, most began to migrate overseas to Europe as well as North America.
 1963 statistics from the Republic of China on Taiwan's Overseas Chinese Affairs Commission showed just 450 registered overseas Chinese remaining on the island.

 However, in the late 1990s and early 2000s, with the easing of immigration regulations, a new wave of Chinese migrants came to Sri Lanka to try their luck in small businesses, braving the intensity of the Anti-Tamil violence and the civil war.
 These new migrants established various community organisations, including a football team.
 No Chinese people are known to have been killed in the civil war violence, but there was a close call in the August 2006 attack on Pakistani ambassador to Sri Lanka: the roadside bomb blew a hole in the wall of the Garden Hotel (花园饭店), a Chinese restaurant in the area.
 After the end of the civil war, Sri Lanka has also become a popular destination for rich Hong Kong people and mainland Chinese to purchase vacation homes, for example making up 70% of the purchasers at the Thona Bay resort project near Batticaloa.

 The descendants of early migrants who remain in Sri Lanka number only around 3500 persons.
 Figures from NationMaster also support this number.

 Culture

 Language

 Sri Lankan Chinese largely speak Sinhalese, Tamil or English owing to their assimilation into broader Sri Lankan society.
 Historically varieties of Chinese were spoken by the community.

 Religion

-Like the majority of Sinhalese people, most Sri Lankan Chinese practice Buddhism and as a result many Sri Lankan Chinese men have married Sinhalese Buddhist women because of this.
+Like the majority of Sinhalese people, most Sri Lankan Chinese practice Theravada Buddhism.